-Diabetes Research WA were integral in bringing Professor Grant Morahan to Perth in 2005 where he quickly established WA's Centre for Diabetes Research (housed at The Perkins Institute ), bringing in over $15m in research funding to help uncover the mysteries surrounding diabetes and its complications.
+Diabetes Research WA assisted in re-locating Grant and his family to Perth in 2005 where he quickly established WA's Centre for Diabetes Research now housed at The Perkins Institute.
+This has enabled a further $15m in research funding to the Centre helping uncover the mysteries surrounding diabetes and its complications.

 Vance's research goals are to identify novel molecular and cellular mechanisms which regulate obesity and insulin resistance.
 This work will potentially lead to therapeutic strategies to treat obesity-induced insulin resistance in humans.
 This could result in significant benefits to Western Australian and Australian citizens who are plagued with the metabolic syndrome.
 Vance has a strong track record in the fields of cytokine biology and metabolic disorders.

 Vance and his tream have received 3 Diabetes Research Project grants:

 - 2013 - $75,000 grant to investigate a protein (TNFSF14) and its role in obesity and type 2 diabetes